collin85820/TOC-Project/README.md

 The initial state is set to `user`.

 Note:It can only input Foreign Article
+This is a machine to let you search the article's information which you input.
+First you input an name without chinese,then click the option of the information which you want do search.
+Then when the searching is finished.
+It will give a chat to you.

+Then it will let you to input another article again.

-Every time `user` state is triggered to `advance` to another state, it will let you to choose your options to get what you want.
+Every time `user` state is triggered to `advance` to another state, when finish searching, it will go back to 'article' state to let user input.

 * user
-	* Input: The article name you want to search,then follew the option to choose the information.
+	* Input: The article name you want to search,then choose the option to get your information.

 ## Author